 But those of us wanting smart home products that protect our privacy and can function without any cloud-connection should look elsewhere.
 You are required to install the Yeelight app before you can integrate Yeelight products with Home Assistant.
 According to reviews on the Google Play Store, the app wants permission to access your stored contacts, microphone, location, camera, and telephone records.
 Updates to the Yeelight app have also been known to cause frustration for many users.

 What are the (better) alternatives to Yeelight for Home Assistant users?

 I, personally, wouldn’t recommend you use any Yeelight products.
 There are better and just as cheap options available.
 The main issue with Yeelight products I have is that they use Wi-Fi and require an app to get set up.
 Making the switch from Wi-Fi to Zigbee bulbs and LED strips has countless advantages:

 - You are not reliant on any cloud services, everything stays in your own four walls.

 - Zigbee uses considerably less power and has meshing capabilities.

-- As Zigbee devices can be don’t need an internet connection the integration with Home Assistant won’t be bricked by any firmware updates.
+- As Zigbee devices don’t need an internet connection, the integration with Home Assistant won’t be bricked by any firmware updates.

-- You can also buy many different battery-powered sensors.
+- You can also buy many battery-powered sensors.